kittyjosh111/linux-and-thinkpad-scripts/power-management/powerpm-suite/dynamic-profiler/README.md

 to temporarily disable and manually control dynamic-profiler, follow these steps:

+0) Determine if you want to lock only the profile-switching or the turbo-boost toggling.
+If you want to lock only profile-switching, follow step 1-2.
+If you want to lock only the turbo boost status, follow step 3.
+You can combine the steps if you want to lock both at the same time.

 1) Lock dynamic-profiler.
 Do this by creating a file ```/tmp/dynamic-profiler-lock```.
 The filename must match that exactly.
 You can use command ```touch /tmp/dynamic-profiler-lock```.

+2) To control power governor by calling whichever commands you've set in the config file, create a file ```/tmp/dynamic-profier-manual``` and write the word "performance", "balanced", or "power" in it.
+You can do this for example with ```echo "performance" | tee /tmp/dynamic-profiler/manual```

-2) To control turbo boost manually, create either ```/tmp/dynamic-profiler-turbo-on``` to turn it on, or ```/tmp/dynamic-profiler-turbo-off```.
+3) To control turbo boost manually, first create ```/tmp/dynamic-profiler-turbo-lock```.
+Then create either ```/tmp/dynamic-profiler-turbo-on``` to turn it on, or ```/tmp/dynamic-profiler-turbo-off```.
 You can use the touch command again.

-3) To control power governor by calling whichever commands you've set in the config file, create a file ```/tmp/dynamic-profier-manual``` and write the word "performance", "balanced", or "power" in it.
-You can do this for example with ```echo "performance" | tee /tmp/dynamic-profiler/manual```

-4) To disable manual control and return to automatic management, remove the lock file.
-So, ```rm /tmp/dynamic-profiler-lock```
+4) To disable manual control and return to automatic management, remove the lock files you created.
+So, either ```rm /tmp/dynamic-profiler-lock``` or ```rm /tmp/dynamic-profiler-turbo-lock``` or both.

+## manual control with dynamic-profiler-ctrl

+its just a script that can do the above steps, as well as give a update of which profile dynamic-profiler is on.
+The text and use of this tool is inspired by both ppd and tuned-adm.
+Use the ```-h``` flag for help.

 ## more details